apache/arrow-adbc/docs/source/development/releasing.rst

 How to Verify Release Candidates
 --------------------------------

 #.
 Install dependencies.
-If you are not using Conda (see below), you will need to install all dependencies to build and verify all languages.
-Either way, at minimum, you will need:
+At minimum, you will need:

    - cURL
    - Docker (to verify binaries)